kumu/docs/overview/billing.md

 Our billing system automatically sends a receipt to the email on file each time a payment is made.
 From time to time, these receipts might get sent to your email's spam folder—if you don't see a receipt, be sure to check there first.

 For a personal account, if you want to change the email that receipts are sent to, you can go to the [profile section of your account settings](https://kumu.io/settings#profile).
-To do this for an organization account, you can go to your [organization's dashboard](/overview/dashboard.html#organization-dashboard) and scroll down to profile section.
+To do this for an organization, you can go to your [organization's dashboard](/overview/dashboard.html#organization-dashboard) and scroll down to profile section.

 ## Paying by invoice

-If you can't enter a credit card into Kumu's website for repeat billing (some organizations prohibit this), you can pay by invoice instead.
+If you can't enter a credit card into Kumu's website for repeat billing, you can pay by invoice instead.
 An invoice will allow you to make a one-time payment via credit card, ACH transfer, or a check in the mail.

 To request an invoice, you can [email support@kumu.io](mailto:support@kumu.io).